 Appelbaum is a member of the Democratic National Committee where he serves on the DNC’s Executive Committee and co-chairs the DNC's Resolutions Committee.
 He also serves as the Acting Chair of the DNC Labor Council.
 Appelbaum served as a delegate to the 1996, 2000, 2004, 2008, 2012 and 2016 Democratic National Conventions and an alternate delegate to the 1992 Democratic National Convention.
 In 2008, he served as a member of the Electoral College as an Obama elector from New York.
 In 2016, he served as a member of the Electoral College as a Clinton elector from New York.

 He serves as chairman of the Board of Trustees of the Retail, Wholesale and Department Store International Union and Industry Benefit Funds.

-Appelbaum is the President of the Jewish Labor Committee.
-He is also a board member of the Latino Victory Project.
+Appelbaum is the President of the Jewish Labor Committee; and he is a member of the Executive Council of the Conference of Presidents of Major American Jewish Organizations.
+He is also a board member of the Latino Victory Fund.

 He is an officer of two global union federations: IUF (International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers’ Associations) and UNI (Union Network International).
 Appelbaum is President of UNI Global Commerce (representing 160 unions and 4 million workers worldwide).